YanaHrytsenko/academic-kickstart/content/people/yana.md

 who are both my PhD co-advisors and mentors.

-In addition to programming, my interests include traveling, Pilates, watching NASCAR and Formula 1 racing events,"Girl with a Dragon Tattoo", and Lana Del Rey.
+In addition to programming, my interests include traveling, Pilates, watching NASCAR and Formula 1 racing events, "Girl with a Dragon Tattoo", listening to Lana Del Rey.